Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points

 \subsection{Acknowledgments}

 We would like to thank Vladimir Lazi\'c for his helpful comments and discussions leading to Theorem \ref{thm:g-mmp-movcone}.
 We are grateful to Artie Prendergast-Smith for his inspiring ideas for the proof of Proposition \ref{prop:effconeclosed}.
-Moreover, we would like to thank C\'ecile Gachet, Andreas H\"oring, John Lesieutre and Susanna Zimmermann for useful discussions.
+We would like to thank C\'ecile Gachet, Andreas H\"oring, John Lesieutre and Susanna Zimmermann for useful discussions.
+We thank the anonymous referee for valuable comments and suggestions.
 The first author is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 286237555 - TRR 195.